 Meningitis B* and ACWY vaccines are fully funded for NZ residents aged 13–25 years entering college accommodation.

 We strongly recommend all students, particularly those living in residential colleges, be vaccinated against meningococcal disease before coming to Dunedin.
 Historically, there are at least one or two cases among students at the University of Otago annually.
-Vaccination will provide good levels of protection (73–100 per cent).
-Unfortunately there is not a single vaccine that covers all of these strains.
+Vaccination will provide very good levels of protection but unfortunately there is not a single vaccine that covers all meningitis strains.

-Three injections are required to provide optimal protection against current circulating strains of meningococcal disease: two of the meningitis B vaccine, which need to be at least eight weeks apart, and one of the meningitis ACWY vaccine.
+Three injections are required to provide optimal protection against current circulating strains of meningococcal disease: two of the meningitis B vaccine, which are usually eight weeks apart, and one of the meningitis ACWY vaccine.

 For information regarding meningococcal disease and vaccines available, visit: